mmsbld/LLMR/README.md

 <!--
 README.md

-This README serves as the main landing page for the LLMR project.
-It provides an overview of the application, download links for various platforms, a demo GIF placeholder, a demo video placeholder, and links to additional documentation files such as package overviews and contribution guidelines.
+This README serves as the main landing page for our project.
+Later, when we switch the repository to public, this should provide an overview of the application, download links for various platforms and links to documentation files.
 -->

   <picture>